hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### IoC Containers

 * [Guice](https://code.google.com/p/google-guice/) - From Google.
 It's the one I'm using.
 It's pretty decent.
 * [Spring](http://spring.io/) - From Spring Framework.
 Apparently you can now use it without XML.
 Not sure.
-I don't use it.
+I don't use it, but you can get a nice overview of Spring in this ["What is Spring Framework?"](https://www.marcobehler.com/guides/spring-framework) article.

 ### HTTP Clients